Skip to content

 FraiseQL supports response caching for GraphQL queries.
 Caching can reduce database load dramatically for read-heavy workloads.

-FraiseQL supports three caching backends:
+FraiseQL supports two caching backends:

 BackendUse CasePersistence